csmith/centauri/README.md

 "tailscale", supply an API key, and Centauri will connect directly to your Tailscale network!

+Centauri will also pass details of the Tailscale user making the request to the upstream service, via the following headers:

+- `Tailscale-User-Login`
+- `Tailscale-User-Name`
+- `Tailscale-User-Profile-Pic`

 If running in Docker, you will need to persist the directory at `/home/nonroot/.config` or the Tailscale client will lose its authorisation whenever the container restarts.